Control of tunneling in an atomtronic switching device: Results

-In Fig. \ref{transistor_2} the time evolution of the expectation value of the number operators is displayed for the same set of parameter values that are used in Fig. 2.
-It is apparent that increasing the value of $\mu$ suppresses the tunneling of particles into the drain, while increasing the time-average value of $\langle N_2 \rangle$.
-For $\mu=4$ this suppression of tunneling into the drain is strong enough that its number expectation value is negligible, i.e. tunneling into the drain has been switched-off.
-The resulting dynamics resembles that of the Josephson tunneling regime for a subsystem comprising wells 1 and 2 \cite{tlf05}.
-A two-well system, with just two degrees of freedom, is an integrable model with Poissonian energy level distribution \cite{dlmz04}.
-From this perspective, the distribution displayed in Fig. 2(d) is entirely consistent with the dynamical behavior displayed in Fig. \ref{transistor_2}(d).

-The next step is to investigate how the tunneling between the source and the drain, via virtual processes mediated by the gate, can be manipulated.
-We return to the integrable model (\ref{hint}) and first consider variations in the interaction parameter $U$ to manipulate the tunneling across the wells.
-In Fig. \ref{din_int} we present results using four choices for the interacting controlling parameter.
-The dynamics typically display collapse and revival of oscillations for $U << J_i N,\,i=1,\,3$.
-On increasing $U$, the period of collapse and revival increases, while the time-average of $\langle N_2 \rangle$ decreases.
-Furthermore, the dynamics between wells 1 and 3 approach harmonic oscillations with $\langle N_1\rangle +\langle N_3\rangle \approx N$ and $\langle N_2\rangle \approx 0$.
+We begin with the integrable model (\ref{hint}) and first consider variations in the interaction parameter $U$ to manipulate the tunneling across the wells.
+Fig. \ref{din_int} presents results obtained for four choices of $U$.
+The dynamics typically display collapse and revival of oscillations in the Rabi regime, as in Fig. \ref{din_int}a.
+On increasing $U$, the period increases while the time-average of $\langle N_2 \rangle$ decreases.
+Furthermore, the dynamics between wells 1 and 3 approach harmonic oscillations with $\langle N_1\rangle +\langle N_3\rangle \simeq N$.
+The transition between the Rabi and Josephson regimes can be seen, qualitatively, in the passage from Fig. \ref{din_int}b to Fig. \ref{din_int}c.
+This change in behaviour is in accord with the threshold point in Fig.\ref{level_spacing_2}.